 The relevance of this finding should be emphasized.
 I will first point out that the findings in Table 4 support other work arguing that the "enabling" side of workfare is not clearly correlated to the creation of "quality jobs."
-Bonoli shows that active labor market policies have represented more of a continuation of neoliberal workfare policies than a true shift towards upskilling or the promotion of highly-paid jobs.
-He analyzes the evolution of active measures in six countries (Denmark, Italy, Germany, France, Sweden, and the UK) since the 1950s.
-When looking at the period from the mid-1990s to the late 2000s, however, he finds ALMPs to be focused mostly on promoting low-skill employment in the service sector.
+Bonoli shows that active labor market policies have represented more a continuation of neoliberal workfare policies than a true shift towards upskilling or the promotion of highly-paid jobs.
+He analyses the evolution of active measures in six countries (Denmark, Italy, Germany, France, Sweden and the UK) since the 1950s.
+When looking at the period from the mid-1990s to the late 2000s, however, he finds ALMPs to be focused mostly on promoting low-skill employment in the service sector.39 it will promote higher productivity and, consequently, lower unemployment and market income inequality.

-Second, to go back to one of the previous themes, if workfare means more and better training for those with low skills (as proponents for the social investment model maintain), then it will promote higher productivity and, consequently, lower unemployment and market income inequality.
 If workfare, on the other hand, means an increase in punitive active labor market policies to push individuals into low-pay employment, then it will increase income inequality while decreasing unemployment.
-The evidence in tables 3 and 4 suggests that labor market policy used to have the first effect but 308 now has more of the second effect.
+The evidence in tables 3 and 4 suggests that labor market policy used to have the first effect, but now has more of the second effect.
 The generosity of active labor market policy promoted higher levels of employment both during the decommodifying welfare state and workfare periods, but only the decommodifying welfare state did so by promoting high-pay employment (and higher market income equality).